 Before going, the challenges for me were multi-fold:

 - Because I was taking a smaller commuter plane, I was worried about being forced to check my bag.
 If that were to happen, I would have had to remove my laptop and a few other items I wasn’t willing to check.
 Thus, instead of slipping my laptop in the padded laptop pocket as is (like most normal people do), I kept it in its case with a shoulder strap.
 This took up extra space and weight.
 But it served me well because I could easily take my laptop on to the plane separately and stow the Knack Pack overhead without having to access it during the flight.
 NOTE: My new solution to this problem is to use a large enough tote as my personal item that I can keep my laptop in it.
-My latest love affair is with this gorgeous Sherpani backpack/tote.
+My latest love affair is with the Pacsafe Citysafe CX Anti-Theft Backpack/Tote.

 - I was unconvinced that I’d feel comfortable carrying the unexpanded Knack Pack around as my daypack during the conference.
 Not only did it seem too big, but coupled with my stylish wrinkle-free wardrobe, it lacked a certain panache.
-(Once again: a problem that would have been solved with the Sherpani tote).
+(Once again: a problem that would have been solved with the Pacsafe bag).

 Here’s how the trip rolled:

 - While I wasn’t super attentive to ultralight packing, I was surprised in that the Medium Knack Pack was pretty full.
 I probably could have used the large size, as the medium was a tight fit.

 - I didn’t have to check the bag, but it was a tight fit in the overhead compartment on the commuter plane.
 Pay close attention to carry-on bag size guidelines whenever you fly!
 I watched many people on the flight who couldn’t fit their standard carry-on luggage into the overhead compartments.